languagetool-org/languagetool-org.github.io/roadmap.md

 six months.
 This is a list of upcoming LanguageTool releases.

 * 6.6 planned release: Thursday, 2025-03-27 - feature freeze 2025-03-20
-  * will require JDK 17 to compile
+  * will require JDK 17 to compile and run
   * will require new ngram format (if you use ngrams at all), download files from https://languagetool.org/download/ngram-data/ (files named `ngrams-XX-2024*.zip`, with `XX` being your language code)

 ## Archive